How To Create A Website With Notion [Easy & Free]

 There are additional options you can check as well, like:

-2. The URLs are ugly
+- The URLs are long and ugly

-3. The pages aren’t SEO friendly
+- The pages aren’t SEO friendly so ranking in Google is hard

 Here’s why each of those matters.